 They were full of confidence about refilling the coffer within a year of working in Australia.

 The waiting period ended, and the long-awaited letter came.
 His heart missed a beat looking at the weight and thickness of the envelope.
 The words of his friends started swirling around in his head, ‘thick envelope means more papers-that again means papers having a lot of suggestions about the future course of action.

 The world around him started revolving, Ganesh felt dizziness for a while and lost his senses.

-He and his whole family lost all hopes of the life they had been dreaming of just.
+He and his whole family lost all hope of the life they had been dreaming of just.

-Financially, they were broke.
-Neither was there courage nor finance to try out one more attempt.
+Financially, they were broken.
+Neither was their courage nor finance to try out one more attempt.

-Years afterwards, he used to think, had I taken the help I was constantly offered from so many experienced successfully passed out dentists, life would have been happily going on a different path.
+Years afterwards, he used to think, had I taken the help I was constantly offered from so many experienced successful dentists, life would have been happily going on a different path.